Police detain participants in Russian opposition forum - WTMJ

 Associated Press

-MOSCOW (AP) — Russian police on Saturday detained about 150 participants of a forum of independent members of municipal councils, an action that comes amid the authorities’ multi-pronged crackdown on dissent.
+MOSCOW (AP) — Police in Moscow detained about 200 people participating in a forum of independent members of municipal councils on Saturday, an action that came amid a multi-pronged crackdown on dissent by Russian authorities.

-Police showed up at the gathering in Moscow shortly after it opened, saying that all those present will be detained for taking part in an event organized by an “undesirable” organization.
-A police officer leading the raid said the detainees will be taken down to police precincts and charged with administrative violations.
+Police showed up at the gathering shortly after it opened at a Moscow hotel, saying all those present would be detained for taking part in an event organized by an “undesirable” organization.
+A police officer leading the raid said the detained individuals would be taken to police precincts and charged with administrative violations.

-OVD-Info, an independent group monitoring arrests and political repression, said that more than 150 participants in the forum were detained.
+Moscow police said in a statement that they moved to stop the meeting because it violated coronavirus restrictions since many participants failed to wear masks.
+They said about 200 participants were detained, some of them allegedly members of an unspecified “undesirable” organization.

-The gathering was organized by the United Democrats, a group led by politician Andrei Pivovarov.
-He also played a leading role in Open Russia, a group funded by self-exiled Russian tycoon Mikhail Khodorkovsky.
-Khodorkovsky moved to London after spending 10 years in prison in Russia on charges widely seen as political revenge for challenging President Vladimir Putin’s rule.
+OVD-Info, an independent group monitoring arrests and political repression, posted a list of more than 180 people who were detained.
+They included Ilya Yashin, an opposition politician who leads one of Moscow’s municipal districts; former Yekaterinburg mayor Yevgeny Roizman; and Moscow municipal council member Yulia Galyamina.

 A 2015 law introduced criminal punishment for membership in “undesirable” organizations.
 The government has used the law to ban about 30 groups, including Open Russia.